juicedata/juicefs/docs/en/reference/spec-limits.md

 * Number of hard links: 2^31
 * Number of files in single directory: 2^31
 * Single file size: 2^(26+31)
-* Number of files: 100 million for a single partition, 10 billion for multi-partitions
 * Total file size: 4EiB